University of Puerto Rico, Río Piedras Campus: Athletics

-The University of Puerto Rico, Rio Piedras is a founding member of the island-wide Inter-University Athletic League (LAI) and participates in all of the sports included in that organization.
-The university competes at the NCAA Division II level as an Independent for various sports including basketball.
+The University of Puerto Rico, Río Piedras is a founding member of the island-wide Inter-University Athletic League (LAI) and participates in all of the sports included in that organization.
+The university is also a member of the NCAA Division II as an Independent and competes in five men's and women's intercollegiate varsity sports: basketball, cross country, outdoor track, tennis, and volleyball.

 Cultural activities

-One of the most enriching aspects of student life in Río Piedras is the vast number of cultural and social events organized by the university.
-In addition to the usual academic conferences and lectures, there are a host of activities to choose from on any given day.
-Cultural Activities, run by the dean of students, is the central agency at Río Piedras that plans and sponsors major events on and off campus.
-They run a busy schedule with a cultural activity virtually every day of the week and on many weekends, too.
+Students at Río Piedras may participate in cultural and social events organized by the university, in addition to academic conferences and lecture.
+Cultural Activities, run by the dean of students, is the central agency at Río Piedras that plans and sponsors major events on and off campus, with multiple events per week.

 The Serie de Cine al Aire Libre runs every month throughout the school year, presenting classic and contemporary films in the Baldorioty de Castro Plaza in front of the Tower.
 Admission is always free.

-Additionally, there are indoor concerts by musical groups such as the Orquesta Filarmónica de Puerto Rico, the Tuna of UPR-Río Piedras, and the voice emsambles of the campus, Coro de la Universidad de Puerto Rico (founded in 1936 by Augusto Rodríguez), and Coralia, the concert choir.
+There are indoor concerts by musical groups such as the Orquesta Filarmónica de Puerto Rico, the Tuna of UPR-Río Piedras, and the voice emsambles of the campus, Coro de la Universidad de Puerto Rico (founded in 1936 by Augusto Rodríguez), and Coralia, the concert choir.